kumakyoo42/OmaLibJava/api/API.md

-Further more, the library provides classes for the elements contained in an Oma file (nodes, ways, areas), for bounding boxes, polygons and some helper classes for reading and writing oma files.
+Further more, the library provides classes for the elements contained in an Oma file (nodes, ways, areas), for bounding boxes, polygons and some helper classes for reading and writing Oma files.

 To keep the documentation clear, each of these areas is described in a separate document: